theCYBRIX/IterativeTasks/README.md

 # IterativeTasks
-Framework for the creation of asynchronous operations, with progress reporting.
+Framework for the creation of asynchronous operations with progress reporting.